Rare Plant Program

 Program Staff and Leadership

-The Program currently has one full-time staff member: Rare Plant Botanist Aaron Sims (asimscnps.org, 916/324-3816).
+The Program currently has two full-time staff members: Program Manager David Magney ( , 916/447-2677 ext.
+205) and Rare Plant Botanist Aaron Sims ( , 916/324-3816).
 Aaron is responsible for implementing the CNPS Review Process as well as maintenance of the CNPS Inventory and dissemination of data.
 He also assists with state and federal listing and other rare plant conservation work as time allows.
 Aaron conducts thorough research, draft status review documents, and work on a multitude of other tasks that pertain to the Program.
+Aaron is assisted by a half-time rare plant botanist Kaitlyn Green.
+Rare Plant Coordinator Steve Schoenig ( ) runs the Rare Plant Treasure Hunt, which focuses on searching for rare plants that we need current information on to better determine how rare they are and what conservation measures are needed to prevent them from extinction.
+Mr. Magney, as Rare Plant Program Manager, oversees all of the Rare Plant Program projects.

 The Rare Plant Program Committee